Terkwood/hello-pi/midi_light_show/README.md

 * Big thanks to [rtmidi library](https://github.com/thestk/rtmidi).

 Thank you to [fluidsynth](http://www.fluidsynth.org/), which allowed us to send MIDI output to an audio device on Raspberry Pi.

+We greatly appreciate the availability of [Project Gutenberg](https://www.gutenberg.org/wiki/Main_Page), which provides most of its content with [very few restrictions](https://www.gutenberg.org/wiki/Gutenberg:Permission_How-To).

+### Audio and MIDI Resources

+We drew from MP3 audio found [at Project Gutenberg Music Category](https://www.gutenberg.org/browse/categories/3).

 We recommend listening to selections from [Bernd Kreuger's Classical Piano MIDI Page](http://www.piano-midi.de/midi_files.htm).
 There are a number of different composers represented here, and it was fun to try some of these out on the Pi!